 Disease surveillance is essential to identifying where health threats are occurring—the first step to stopping transmission and preventing epidemics.
 Over its 30-year history, the Global Polio Eradication Initiative (GPEI) has developed a top notch surveillance system that can find new polio cases nearly anywhere in the world.
 More recently the GPEI system has been expanded to track other diseases, ranging from measles and rubella to meningitis.
 Many countries now depend on polio surveillance resources—funding, technical assistance, and supervisory personnel—to alert them to a variety of outbreaks within their borders.
-In fact, the disease surveillance system is one of the most significant potential long-term global health assets to emerge form polio eradication efforts.
+In fact, the disease surveillance system is one of the most significant potential long-term global health assets to emerge from polio eradication efforts.

 To speed responses to potential epidemics and enhance global health security, countries and international organizations are working not only to preserve the polio system but to transform it into a broad-based global network that will allow every country to track a range of diseases.
 Before this can be accomplished, however, several critical questions must be answered, including who will oversee the system, what the most effective model will be, and, most importantly, who will pay for it after polio is eradicated and the GPEI winds down.